-The recovery time after an inferior turbinate reduction is quite short, only 1 – 2 days.
-Patients can expect some minor nasal congestion due to swelling.
+The recovery time after an inferior turbinate reduction is short.
+Patients can expect some nasal congestion due to swelling.
 After 1 week, patients return to the office for their post-operative visit.
 No packing is used during this procedure.

 If you would like to learn more about inferior turbinate reduction, feel free to contact us for further assessment and treatment.